 Johsel Namkung: A Retrospective, Cosgrove Editions, 2012.

-Ode to the Earth: Photographs by Johsel Namkung, Seattle Art Museum, 2006.
+Ode to the Earth: Photographs by Johsel Namkung, Cosgrove Editions, 2006.

 Iridescent Light: The Emergence of Northwest Art, by Deloris Tarzan Ament and Mary Randlett.
 University of Washington Press, 2002.

 Johsel Namkung: An artist's view of nature, University of Washington Press, 1987